msbnewman/MagpieLab/README.md

 ### transformIWant()

-Take a look at the transformIWant() method.
+Take a look at the <code>transformIWant()</code> method.

 Statements like “I want cookies,” “I want to hear more,” and “I want to go to Ireland” all have the form “I want *something*.”
 The response could be, “Why do you want *something*?”
-2. Write code in the transformIWant() method to respond to the phrase “I want”.
+2. Write code in the <code>transformIWant()</code> method to respond to the phrase “I want”.
 It should transform statements with the form “I want *something*” into a response with the form “Why do you want *something*?”
 In doing this transformation, you need to be careful about where you place the check for the key phrase.
 > <code>Statement: I want to go to Ireland.</code>
 > <code>Response: Why do you want to go to Ireland?</code>

 ### transformILike()

-Take a look at the transformILike() method.
+Take a look at the <code>transformILike()</code> method.

 Statements like “I like cats,” “I like math class,” and “I like Spain” all have the form “I like *something*.”
 The response could be “What do you like about *something*?”
-3. Write code in the transformILike() method to respond to the phrase “I like”.
+3. Write code in the <code>transformILike()</code> method to respond to the phrase “I like”.
 It should transform statements with the form “I like *something*” into a response with the form “What do you like about *something*?”
 In doing this transformation, you need to be careful about where you place the check for the key phrase.
 > <code>Statement: I like cats.</code>
 > <code>Response: What do you like about cats?</code>

 ### getResponse()

-Return to the getResponse() method.
+Return to the <code>getResponse()</code> method.

-4. Edit the getResponse() method to call the transformILike() method when the input string contains "I like" and call the transformIWant() method when the input string contains "I want".
+4. Edit the <code>getResponse()</code> method to call the <code>transformILike()</code> method when the input string contains "I like" and call the <code>transformIWant()</code> method when the input string contains "I want".

 ## Magpie4: Improved Adaptive Response (4 Steps)

 Open the Magpie.java file.

-Take a look at the meAndYou() method.
+Take a look at the <code>meAndYou()</code> method.

 ### meAndYou()